groonga/groonga/doc/source/reference/commands/column_create.rst

        Here is what kind of the data being effective for this flag.

        This flag is to calculate the difference between bytes of values to be compression targeted.
 As sample case of the vector column ``[1, 2, 3, 4, 5]`` in ``UInt8``, applying this flag would produce data would become ``[1, (2-1), (3-2), (4-3), (5-4)] = [1, 1, 1, 1, 1]``.

        As noted above, it is trying to increase the compression rate by calculating increments and producing same values in continuance.
 The point is there would be same values in continuance after calculating the increments between each elements.

        Thus, the data is not suitable to use for this flag if there would not be same values in continuance after calculating the increments.
 Here is the list of data pattern to have same values in continuance after calculating increments.

        First pattern would be the data increased with constant interval such as ``[1, 2, 3, 4, 5]`` in ``UInt8``.
-       The constant interval could be every ``10`` for ``[1, 11, 21, 31, 41]`` in ``UInt8`` as long as the interval is same.
+The constant interval could be every ``10`` for ``[1, 11, 21, 31,
+       41]`` in ``UInt8`` as long as the interval is same.

        Next pattern would be the data having same values in continuance such as ``[5, 5, 5, 5, 5]`` in ``UInt8``.
 There would be ``0`` in continuance after calculating the increments of this data.
-       In opossite, ``[1, 255, 2, 200, 1]`` in ``UInt8`` is not suitable for this flag because the data would not have same value in continuance after calculating the increments.
+In opposite, ``[1, 255, 2, 200, 1]`` in ``UInt8`` is not suitable for this flag because the data would not have same value in continuance after calculating the increments.

-       There would be a case to be able to increase the compression rate by combining  ``COMPRESS_FILTER_SHUFFLE`` even though calculating increments would not have same value in continuance, or increments are too large.
+       There would be a case to be able to increase the compression rate by combining ``COMPRESS_FILTER_SHUFFLE`` even though
+       calculating increments would not have same value in continuance, or increments are too large.

-       For exapmle, ``[4526677, 4592401, 4658217, 4723879]`` in  ``UInt32`` would be ``[4526677, 65724, 65816, 65662]``  after only being applied ``COMPRESS_FILTER_BYTE_DELTA`` .
+       For exapmle, ``[4526677, 4592401, 4658217, 4723879]`` in
+       ``UInt32`` would be ``[4526677, 65724, 65816, 65662]`` after
+       only being applied ``COMPRESS_FILTER_BYTE_DELTA``.
+This data
-       This data would not have values in continuance, and increments are large.
+       would not have values in continuance, and increments are large.

        But applying ``COMPRESS_FILTER_SHUFFLE`` to this data would be different.
 And it will be explained in following.
 First for the explanation, ``[4526677, 4592401, 4658217, 4723879]`` in ``UInt32`` would be represent the byte column in the little endien as below.

        .. code-block::